Raja Ampat Islands: Marine

 The oceanic natural resources around Raja Ampat give the area significant potential as a tourist area, drawing divers, researchers, and others with an interest in the marine life there.

-According to Conservation International, marine surveys suggest that the marine life diversity in the Raja Ampat area is the highest recorded on Earth.
+According to Konservasi Indonesia, marine surveys suggest that the marine life diversity in the Raja Ampat area is the highest recorded on Earth.
 Diversity is considerably greater than in any other area sampled in the Coral Triangle, composed of Indonesia, Malaysia, Philippines, Papua New Guinea, the Solomon Islands, and East Timor.
 The Coral Triangle is the heart of the world's coral reef biodiversity, making Raja Ampat quite possibly the richest coral reef ecosystem in the world.

 The area's massive coral colonies, along with relatively high sea surface temperatures, also suggest that its reefs may be relatively resistant to threats like coral bleaching and coral disease, which now jeopardize the survival of other coral ecosystems around the world.
 The Raja Ampat islands are remote and relatively undisturbed by humans.

 The crown-of-thorns starfish eats Raja Ampat's corals, and the destruction this causes among reefs has posed a threat to tourism.
 The crown-of-thorns starfish, which "can grow around as big as a trash-can lid" and is covered in sharp, stinging spines, has proliferated due to increasing nitrogen in the water from human waste, which in turn causes a spike in phytoplankton on which the starfish feed.
 In 2019, local divers began the task of reducing starfish populations by injecting the starfish with a 10% vinegar solution; the dead starfish can then be eaten by local fish.

 The high marine diversity in Raja Ampat is strongly influenced by its position between the Indian and Pacific Oceans, as coral and fish larvae are more easily shared between the two oceans.
 Raja Ampat's coral diversity, resilience, and role as a source for larval dispersal make it a global priority for marine protection.
 Its location results in it being a biogeographic crossroads between Indonesia, Micronesia and the Arafura Sea.